vdsabev/overstate/README.md

 </details>

 ### Asynchronous Functions
-Promises are supported out of the box - subscriptions are called after the promise resolves:
+Promises are supported out of the box - `update` is called after the promise resolves:
 ```js
 export const CounterModel = {
   count: 0,